 Joe nodded again.

-Joe and I now converse through messenger on Facebook.
-I joke that should Donald Trump get a second term I might consider looking at real estate in Mayo.
-He enthusiastically supports the idea.
+Joe and I now converse online.
+I used to joke that should Donald Trump get a second term I might consider looking at real estate in Mayo, and Joe enthusiastically supported the idea.
+Trump lost, thankfully, but the Mayo idea lives on.

-There exist several Worldcon bids for venues outside the United States — Scotland, China, France, for example — but due to COVID-19 the Worldcon coming up in New Zealand will be virtual.
-If you’re even slightly curious about your familial background, support Worldcons in countries from which your people stem.
+There are several Worldcon bids for venues outside the United States — Scotland, China, France, for example — but due to COVID-19 the Worldcon coming up in New Zealand will be virtual.
+If you’re even slightly curious about your familial background, support Worldcons in countries where your ancestors originated.
 I’d done no previous research, went into this small town with minimal information, and met with a hugely striking result.
 For me, a wonderful Worldcon provided an opportunity for staggering self-realization and discovery.
 If such an opportunity presents itself to you, take your chance.
 Unwittingly, I’d reached my specific Ithaca – Shinganagh.
 May your journeys prove equally fruitful.